David Lance Goines

 A good illustration of this is the introduction of vowels by the Greeks to the Phoenician alphabet.
 So far as can be determined, the vowels result from a simple misunderstanding of the sounds and functions of several unpronounceable (to the Greeks) Semitic consonants.

-Half-seeing or half-hearing something can lead to a completely different interpretation than if you had been paying full attention.
+Half-seeing or half-hearing something can lead to a completely different interpretation from what would occur if you had been paying full attention.
 Sometimes you can't pay full attention because you can't understand what's going on; this is what leads children to their often bizarre interpretations of ordinary things.
 It's no accident that most innovations are made by young people, to whom new ways of looking at things are a normal part of daily life.

 A second place where ideas come from is in response to the demands of the marketplace.
 The Kremer prize was offered to the first man-powered flight that fulfilled certain rigid requirements.
 The Kremer prize, therefore, can be said to have created the demand that led to a technological breakthrough.